vincentriemer/io-808/tutorial/tutorial.md

 ![Load Button](images/load-button.png)

-With the full save loaded, you need to switch to the `MANUAL PLAY` mode using the `MODE` knob.
+With the full save loaded, you need to switch to the `MANUAL PLAY` mode using the mode knob.

 ![Manual Play Mode](images/manual-play-mode.png)